sigma-student-2004/sigma-demo/README.md

 # sigma-demo
-this is a Demo for git &amp; github class. this is my new project youtube clone using html css javascipt and react.
+this is a Demo for git &amp; github class. this is my new project.